-When I completed the first draft (on the back of a Red Robin cocktail napkin), I was giddy with possibility.
+When I completed the first draft of my bucket list goals, I was giddy with possibility.
 That was ten years ago and life is constantly putting up roadblocks.

 Since I lack a trust fund and have a full-time job, both my money and vacation time are limited.
-I’ve managed to pull off a couple – an Alaskan cruise, house boating on Lake Powell, hiking a section of the Appalachian Trail – but I’m accepting that many on my list aren’t going to happen.
-Unless I strike Mega Millions gold.
+I’ve managed to pull off a couple of my bucket list goals – exploring South Africa, house boating on Lake Powell, hiking a section of the Appalachian Trail – but I’m accepting that many on my list aren’t going to happen.
+Unless I strike Mega Millions or Powerball.

-But I’m not ready to admit defeat and believe there’s a way to bucket list vicariously.
+But I’m not ready to admit defeat and believe there’s a way to achieve bucket list goals virtually.
 To prove my theory, I’ve turned for assistance to Joy Weese Moll, a librarian book blogger and Huffington Post contributor.

 Boomers and millenials are beginning to panic about their bucket lists.
 With limited time and money for travel, is it possible to complete a virtual trip-of-a-lifetime at your local library?